José Carvallo: International career

 Carvallo has represented Peru internationally at the Under-15, Under-17 and Under-20 level.
 He made his full national team debut for Peru in September 2007, when he entered the match as a second-half substitute in a 2-0 victory over Bolivia in Lima.
+Due to his regularity in his years playing with UTC, Carvallo was always under consideration for the national team's call-ups, with Ricardo Gareca as a manager.
 In May 2018 he was named in Peru’s provisional 24 man squad for the 2018 FIFA World Cup in Russia.